Schiiss/blog/_posts/2024-06-25-chunking-for-rag.md

 Please note, you will need an [Azure Document Intelligence](https://azure.microsoft.com/en-us/products/ai-services/ai-document-intelligence), [Azure Search](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search), as well as an [Azure OpenAI](https://azure.microsoft.com/en-us/products/ai-services/openai-service) instance to run the notebooks.

 In the notebook, we employ the three chunking strategies discussed earlier.
-Take a look at the [Book of News](https://github.com/Schiiss/chunking_for_rag/blob/main/Book_Of_News.pdf) document in the repo, take note of the structure.
+Take a look at the [Book of News](https://github.com/Schiiss/chunking_for_rag/blob/main/Book_Of_News.pdf) document in the repo, and take note of the structure.
 For my use case, I wanted to pull all the 'Azure AI Announcements' (e.g., section 1.1) from the Build document.
 Let's run through the chunking strategies to see which one is best for summarizing the Azure AI Announcements in the Book of News.

 ### Character Splitting